-In addition to the separate course handbook, which contains all required tutorial readings, History 224 also has a recommended (but not required) textbook:
+History 224 also has a recommended but not required textbook, which is available as a free ebook via the Library:

-• Jeremy D. Popkin, A Short History of the French Revolution, 6th edition, Routledge, 2014.
-ISBN-13: 978-0205968459 [but any edition is acceptable] This text is available in Short Loan and may also be available for purchase at the University Bookstore.
-You are not required to purchase the text or even to read it; however, it is likely the best short treatment for those who wish more detailed chronological coverage of the course themes.
-Any of the earlier editions of this textbook are also acceptable in case you would prefer to purchase it second-hand.
+• Jeremy D. Popkin, A Short History of the French Revolution, 6th edition, Routledge, 2015. [consult 'Reading Lists' to get the link]

+If you prefer not to consult or download the ebook, this text is also available via hardcopy in Short Loan, and may also be available for purchase at the University Bookstore.
+You are not required to read this textbook, but it is an excellent brief treatment for those who wish greater chronological coverage of course themes.

 b.
 Canvas access to course materials: Everything distributed, shown, or discussed in lecture-syllabus, lecture outlines, PowerPoint presentations, and miscellaneous handouts-will be made available on Canvas.
 There are some restrictions, however.
 Full lecture notes are not posted to Canvas; this is intentional and is meant as an incentive to regular lecture attendance.
-Similarly, certain materials that are exclusive to tutorials will not be posted to Canvas; to secure those handouts you must attend tutorials, or (in case of justified absence) arrange to pick up the handouts from the instructor.
-To access materials on Canvas, visit http://www.canvas.auckland.ac.nz and login with your UPI and password (the 'Help' section at the above address will assist if you're unfamiliar with Canvas).
-If you miss class, it becomes your responsibility to understand what has been covered in your absence.
-Canvas is designed to help by making access to lost or misplaced material easier, but you should also arrange with friends to 'cover' for one another in case of missed classes.
+Similarly, tutorial handouts will not be posted to Canvas; to secure those handouts you must attend tutorials, or (in case of justified absence) arrange to receive them from your tutor.
+If you miss lecture or tutorial, it becomes your responsibility to understand what has been covered in your absence.
+Canvas is designed to help you stay current with the course by enabling access to material, but we also encourage you to network with classmates to help cover material from any missed classes.

-If you need assistance with Canvas, please visit the Canvas-related support for students page: https://uoa.custhelp.com/app/answers/detail/a id/7573/related/1 c.
+For assistance with Canvas, please consult the support for students page: https://uoa.custhelp.com/app/answers/detail/a\id/7573/related/1 c.
 Canvas discussion board: History 224 may be initially confusing to students without a background in European history, and the class readings may thus be quite challenging in the opening weeks of the course.
-To help create intellectual community within the class, we may create a loosely-moderated course discussion board or Piazza site on Canvas if students request one.
+To help create intellectual community within the class, we may create a loosely-moderated course discussion board on Canvas if students request one.
 Whatever the venue, any messages posted to Canvas should conform to the student code of conduct.

 d.
 On-line journals and articles may be accessed via the Library website and online databases to which the University subscribes.
+Although this class does not require independent research, you may still be asked to navigate your way through online resources to locate specified course materials.
 Among the most useful databases are JSTOR (the Journal Storage Project), Project Muse (which contains current versions of journals such as French Historical Studies), EBSCOhost, and ProQuest (full-text journals in a variety of fields, including copies within 6 months of publication).
 These databases include an enormous variety of full-text journal articles in history and other disciplines, and some databases are research tools that permit full-text searches.